SleepyWoodpecker/GP-GPT/README.md

 <b>As of now, here is what I have been able to do:</b>

-After implementation of residual connections (Training rounds: 5000):
-Train loss: 2.03122 | Val loss: 2.09755

-After implmentation of layernorm, dropout and increasing parameter size (Training rounds: 5000):
-Train loss: 0.89576 | Val loss: 1.28290

-GP-GPT: " I am highly use thing a good governance in power‐ asks Jatter and Twiter appeatevoted Strives for Other"s one rays.
-When his assum to our tectional crasts that it makes how a bas/hour acquisitive and internations of certain is defining.
-This is threats the nature and streate to different get to be a formed.
-US that found do other is a strenning that tree world today isn't invalided someone that it.
-If the governments' can hope to do live, but they predict for us their giveable.
-For indictors to recount current significance technology and so keep the unique toway given this virtue.
-Show that may become reaching that justifying a bogramous experience difficuls (much still easier to fave and refutal or suppered victimation enably to acques and their gried for corage.
-Asing it to be fundamental effective of disorstates, but also in either premises.
-Uthilogy is the recognition that is only achieve what in the fund justifying by hand, failed to regarise ass the Burman, and Singland stay arch"

 After increasing the size of training data and further tuning hyperparamters (Training rounds: 7500):
 Train loss: 0.98660 | Val loss: 1.27908